CLAUSE 1 — PLATFORM NATURE, LIMITATION OF LIABILITY, AND CLIENT INDEMNITY

 To the fullest extent permitted by applicable law, the Company hereby excludes all liability to the Client, and to any third party, for:

-- (a) any damage to, or loss of, any vehicle, property, or cargo arising from or in connection with a recovery job facilitated through the Platform;
+- (a) any damage to, or loss of, any vehicle, property, or cargo arising from or in connection with a recovery job facilitated through the Platform, including any job originating from a Towpal marketplace lead;

-- (b) any personal injury, death, or physical harm arising from or in connection with the provision of roadside or recovery services by the Client or its operatives;
+- (b) any personal injury, death, or physical harm arising from or in connection with the provision of roadside or recovery services by the Client or its operatives, whether the relevant job originated natively through the Platform or via the Towpal Integration;

 - (c) any delayed, missed, or inaccurate ETA displayed through the Platform, including where such delay results from GPS inaccuracy, network failure, or adverse conditions;